 Tutorial¶

-There are three categories of base classes in wonka
+There are three categories of base classes in wonka: factories, managers, and

 producers.
 Each is described in greater detail below.